JonoAugustine/AugustinesGleichungZuneigungs_2.0/README.md

 	- Log Viewer scroll box does not scroll to fit expanded log entries

+**Changelog**

+3/24/18
+- Possibly fixed a major bug/misimplementation of Cn score range calculation.
+In the Pii function *CalcCandidateScoreRange*, when calculating the *minimum* score, iterates forwards through the (temporarily) sorted *featureWeights* array.
+	- **2.0.02add04 and earlier** On each iteration a *min-temp* was multiplied by the loop's current weight, then the min-temp was incremented by 1.
+Although it seemed to be implemented correctly, this method caused constant miscalculations of the Cn score range minimum.
+	- **As of 2.0.508dd9c**  The min-temp in the Cn score range minimum's calculation was changed to the max-temp (along with a decrement each iteration instead of increment).
+This appears to produce correct calculations of the Cn score minimum.

 -----------------------------------------------------------------------------

 **Candidates: the object of your indecision**